 If the document exists (or will exist) in more than one language, there will be a separate folder of these files for each language version.

 A branch is a version of the repository that contains the changes you’ve proposed, uniquely.
-Since it is not part of “master”, it won’t have an impact on the way the site is built in real-time.
+Since it is not part of “main”, it won’t have an impact on the way the site is built in real-time.

 As most users will not have direct access to make changes to the PKP repository, they will need to create a branch to make changes.
 If you do not have full permission you will come across the message box below.